Alfresco/acs-deployment/docs/helm/README.md

 `imap.server.imaps.port` | IMAP has a reserved port number of 143 - see [Configuring the email client with IMAP](https://docs.alfresco.com/6.2/tasks/imap-enable.html)  | `1144` |
 `imap.mail.from.default` | Configuring the email client with IMAP - see [Configuring the email client with IMAP](https://docs.alfresco.com/6.2/tasks/imap-enable.html)  |  |
 `imap.mail.to.default` | Configuring the email client with IMAP - see [Configuring the email client with IMAP](https://docs.alfresco.com/6.2/tasks/imap-enable.html)  |  |

+**NOTE:** Due to protocol and ingress restrictions FTP is not exposed via the Helm chart.

 ## Customise